 Next, add the rule to the workflow of your Transaction and you’re done.

-Go to the Workflows tab of the Transaction Type, under the “Submitted” status click “Add” and “Validate Rule”
+Go to the Workflows tab of the Transaction Type to add the condition to the Workflow.

 In this example the text reads: “You have not reached the Order minimum amount of $1000.
 Please add items to the order and re-submit.”

-If you do NOT want the order to be blocked from submission click “Notify only”, and in this case the notification message will display with an option to dismiss it and submit the order anyway.
+If you do NOT want the order to be blocked from submission add a “Notification” action, and in this case the notification message will display with an option to dismiss it and submit the order anyway.

 How will the notification look on my Pepperi cart?